elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 1. Open the JupyterLab Launcher.
 1. Click the `Kubeflow pipeline editor` tile to open the Visual Pipeline Editor for Kubeflow Pipelines.
 1. Expand the palette panel.
-Two new component categories are displayed (`analyze` and `download`), each containing one component entry that you've added:
+Two new component categories are displayed (`analyze` and `download`), each containing one component entry that you added:
    ![Palette with custom components](doc/images/palette-with-custom-components.png)
 1. Drag the `Download File` component onto the canvas to create the first pipeline node.
 1. Drag the `Count Rows` component onto the canvas to create a second node and connect the two nodes as shown.